JaekwonJo/league-of-english/PROJECT_STATE.md

 - API base URL continues to come from `client/.env` (`REACT_APP_API_URL`); auth tokens stay in `localStorage` until refresh tokens are introduced.

 ## Current Stage
-- Queue-backed generation and per-student exposure tracking are live; we just re-ran the CLI to confirm the `npm test` glob failure and missing ESLint config, so unblocking automation and adding the Study UI queue status stays ahead of teacher tooling.
+- Queue-backed generation and per-student exposure tracking are live; today's CLI spot-check re-confirmed the broken `npm test` glob and missing ESLint config, so automation fixes stay ahead of the Study UI queue indicator and the teacher tooling backlog.

 ## Next 3 (priority)
-1) Fix the `npm test` script so it invokes Node's test runner without shell globbing; Windows currently prints `Could not find .../**/*.test.js`, which blocks both CI and cross-platform teammates.
+1) Patch the `npm test` script to call Node's test runner by directory (for example `node --test server/tests`) so Windows stops printing the glob failure and CI can rely on the npm script again.
-2) Restore an ESLint config (`.eslintrc.*` + npm wiring) so `npm run lint` stops erroring and automated JS checks run before merges.
+2) Restore an ESLint config (`.eslintrc.*` + npm wiring) so `npm run lint` runs with shared rules instead of exiting with "ESLint couldn't find a configuration file".
-3) Surface the OpenAI queue status in the Study UI (spinner + reassuring copy) so students see progress instead of re-clicking while generation runs.
+3) Surface the OpenAI queue status in the Study UI (spinner + plain-language copy) so students wait confidently while generation finishes instead of re-clicking.

 ## Known issues
 - ESLint config is still missing; `npm run lint` exits with "ESLint couldn't find a configuration file", so we rely on CRA build warnings and manual review.
 - Order/insertion types are still rule-based; they need Wolgo-aligned OpenAI prompts plus validators.
 - Study UI does not yet surface the OpenAI queue status, so students cannot tell when generation is still running.
-- `npm test` currently fails with `Could not find '/path/to/repo/server/tests/**/*.test.js'` because Windows shells do not expand the glob; run `node --test server/tests/aiProblemService.test.js` until the script is patched.
+- `npm test` currently fails with `Could not find '/mnt/c/Users/jaekw/Desktop/league-of-english/server/tests/**/*.test.js'` because Windows shells do not expand the glob; run `node --test server/tests/aiProblemService.test.js` until the script is patched.

 ## Resolved (2025-09-30 - doc sync + CLI verification)
 - Re-read PROJECT_STATE.md, README.md, and BUILDLOG.md, then re-ran `npm test` and `npm run lint` to capture the current failure messages so the status docs stay actionable while the fixes are pending.